Change language:

 Where do we acquire your personal data

-We may receive your personal data from other sources, for example, insurance companies, medical institutions (within the scope for receiving insurance services), partners or other legal entities that render services with our help, our suppliers, other financial institutions, payment authorities, state, municipal and other public data bases or registers.
+We may receive your personal data from third parties.
+For example, from insurance companies and medical institutions as part of provision of insurance services.
+Cooperation partners, our suppliers or other legal entities that provide services with our assistance.
+We may also receive data from other financial institutions, payment institutions, state, municipal and other public data bases or registers.

 In what countries do we process your data